AtmoFX/bigint/Basics.md

 Libraries found across the Internet typically use one of 3 approaches:

 1. Manipulate strings representing numbers, effectively implementing all the calculations in base $`10`$.
-1. Work with native integer types, which usually half of the maximal integer size natively managed by the processor (i.e. 32-bit integers for modern architecture).
+1. Work with native integer types, usually for half of the maximal integer size natively managed by the processor (i.e. 32-bit integers for modern architectures).
 1. Work with base $`1,000,000,000`$, which mixes the previous 2 approaches in that it functions in a similar way to decimal numbers but packs digits into bigger groups to better use UC capabilities.

 Base|Container|Memory usage|Pros|Cons